pbrotoisworo/tweet2map/README.md

 # **Upcoming:**
 - Fix some bugs with location and direction parsing
 - Spell checker and auto-correct for location strings
+  - Possible full automation of the script if auto-correct is accurate
 - More locations in the database
 - Streamline main script by utilizing more classes and functions